+First Infraction

-First Infraction: The assistant dean may impose an F grade for the course or a lesser sanction may be imposed (see example below) if warranted by the circumstances.
-Whenever an F grade for the course is imposed, the student will be required to complete an academic integrity tutorial within a timeframe set by the assistant dean.
+The assistant dean may impose an "F" grade for the course or a lesser sanction if warranted by the circumstances.

+When an "F" grade for the course is imposed, the student will be required to complete an academic integrity tutorial within a timeframe set by the assistant dean.
+The assistant dean could also require a student to successfully complete an information literacy tutorial within a set timeframe.
+If either or both tutorials are not completed by the specified date, a dean's hold will be placed on the student's record until the tutorials are successfully completed.

-An alternative sanction to the F grade may be imposed in situations in which the assistant dean believes, after reviewing the evidence and discussing the situation with the student, instructor and department chairperson, that the student did not understand his or her actions were a form of academic dishonesty and there was no intention to be dishonest.
-An example of this may be plagiarism by completely paraphrasing in one's own words another person's idea, opinion or theory without giving credit.
-In this case, the assistant dean could require the student to successfully complete within a set timeframe an academic integrity tutorial and/or an information literacy tutorial.
-If the student does not complete the assigned action(s) in the timeframe set, an F grade for the course would be imposed.
+An alternative sanction to the "F" grade may be imposed in situations in which the assistant dean determines, after reviewing the evidence and discussing the situation with the student, instructor/designee and department chairperson, that the student did not understand his or her actions were a form of academic dishonesty and there was no intention to be dishonest.
+An example of this may be plagiarism by completely paraphrasing in one's own words another person's idea, opinion, or theory without giving credit.

-Additionally, in circumstances which do not justify an F grade for the course, a zero grade will be assigned for the assignment/test/examination/project in which the infraction occurred.
-The student will be required to re-complete the assignment /test/examination/project to demonstrate mastery of the learning objective or to demonstrate mastery through an alternative means determined by the instructor and approved by the department chairperson.
-The zero and the new grade will both be factored into the final grade for the course, in accordance with the weight approved for the specific course evaluation measure within the overall evaluation measures approved for the course, which could still result in failure of the course depending on the weight of the assignment in the course grade.
+Additionally, in circumstances that do not justify an "F" grade for the course, a zero grade may be assigned for the assignment/test/examination/project in which the infraction occurred.
+In this case, the student will be required to retake or redo the assignment/test/examination/project to demonstrate mastery of the learning objective or to demonstrate mastery through an alternative means determined by the instructor/designee and approved by the department chairperson.
+The zero and the new grade will be averaged and factored into the final grade for the course, in accordance with the weight approved for the specific course evaluation measure within the overall evaluation measures approved for the course, which could still result in failure of the course depending on the weight of the assignment in the overall course grade.